RainCandyTech/FPArchiveIndex/README.md

 ## Flash Player China Edition by ZhongCheng (General Consumer Edition)
 ### Introduction
-In February 28, 2018, Adobe announced the exclusive partner of Flash Player in China Mainland:</br>
-2144 and its subsidiary ZhongCheng Network.</br>
+In February 28, 2018, Adobe announced the exclusive partner of Flash Player in China Mainland: 2144 and its subsidiary ZhongCheng Network.</br>
 Starting from version 30, they started to distribute a China-Specific version of Flash Player.</br>
 On their "Flash Player China Official Website", they provide online installers of Flash Player for Windows users,</br>
 and offline installers for Mac and Linux users.</br>